haallen/CarND-Behavioral-Cloning-P3/writeup_report.md

 ####4.
 Appropriate training data

 I used all of the provided images (including left and right images) to train my network (after splitting 20% off for validation).
+I also flipped each of the left, right, and center images to augment the training data and help my model generalize to all road conditions.

 Note: I did not have a joystick (or even a mouse), so recording my own training data did not seem like it would be beneficial.
 Plus my network did a pretty good job without the need to create more data.

 ###Model Architecture and Training Strategy